czming/RONELD-Lane-Detection/README.md

 <img src="process_workflow.jpg" />

-RONELD uses probability map outputs from deep learning lane detection models such as SCNN and ENet-SAD to detect and optimize active lane detection.
+RONELD is intended as a turnkey solution for use on probability map outputs from deep learning lane detection models such as SCNN and ENet-SAD to detect and optimize active lane detection.
 RONELD searches for the two lane markings that demarcate the active lane which is the single road space that the vehicle is currently travelling on.

 <br>